laswiz/turbo-bassoon/index.md

 my life, I'm a Controls Engineer, and I'm fine with that.
 I'd love to run a team again, maybe someday an entire department.
 If it controls something, I can code it.
 I can also build it, wire it, start it up and debug it too.
 I'm the whole package (yes, I am tooting my own horn).

-To show you what I can do, look through my site, check out some code, let me know what you think!

 ## ABOUT ME
 It seems a little strange to have a self-assessment on a page that is all about me, but how else can I explain what I feel my strengths and weaknesses are?